HelloJocelynLu/Pydiction/README.md

     let g:pydiction_location = '/path/to/complete-dict'

-for example, if you used Pathogen to install Pydiction, you would set this to:
+for example, if you install Pydiction with the `git clone` line, you would set this to:

-    let g:pydiction_location = '/home/user/.vim/bundle/pydiction/complete-dict'
+    let g:pydiction_location = '$HOME/.vim/bundle/pydiction/complete-dict'

 and the dictionary will be available to all of your virtualenv's as well.